VitalyDubovets/PizzaBoomApi/README.md

 #### Detailed description serverless-api.yml

-_serverless-api.yml - Stack of api and DynamoDB services_
+_serverless-api.yml - Stack of api and DynamoDB tables_

 _The stack contains:_